-- ✓ Connect an appropriate Antenna to the ANTENNA connector of the pDDL. - Connect and/or apply a suitable power source to the unit.
-Allow the unit to boot up fully, the CPU LED (Blue) should be on in a solid state - ✓ Connect A PC to the LAN port (eth0) of the pDDL, using an Ethernet Cable.
+- ✓ Connect the appropriate ANTENNA to the pDDL900.
+There is a separate connector for the 900 MHz and 2.4 GHz operation. - Connect and/or apply a suitable power source to the unit.
+Allow the unit to boot up fully, the CPU LED (Blue) should be on in a solid state - ✓ Connect A PC to the LAN port (eth0) of the pDDL900, using an Ethernet Cable.